Benedict-Ik/SI-Calculator/README.md

 ## Key Concepts Utilized
 * **TextEditingController**: Used to control the input fields and retrieve their values for calculation.
 * **Casting**: Employed casting to convert data types, such as parsing text input as double for numerical calculations.
+* **Form Validation**: Implemented form validation to ensure that numeric values are entered into the principal, rate of interest, and term fields.

+## Steps to implement form with validation
+1. Create a form with a **GlobalKey**
+2. Add **TextFormField** with a validation logic
+3. Use button to validate and submit the form

 ## Project Structure
+* **MoneyImageAsset.dart**: Contains the money image asset used in the app.
 * **DropDownButton.dart**: Defines the custom dropdown button widget for currency selection.
-* **SimpleInterestForm.dart**: Contains the main form widget for the simple interest calculator, including input fields and buttons.
+* **SimpleInterestForm.dart**: Contains the main form widget for the simple interest calculator, including input fields, buttons, and form validation.

 ## How to Use
 1. Enter the principal amount, rate of interest, and term in the respective text fields.